adamwlos/Hoppers/README.md

 ## <a name="installation"></a>Installation

-For an easy installation you can download the executable [here](https://github.com/shadowshadow725/blank/releases/latest)

-If you would rather get the source code and run it manually then follow the steps below:
+In order to get the source code and run Hoppers, follow the instructions below:

 #### <a name="preinstallation"></a>Pre-Installation